 The main difference between IUI and IVF is that with IUI, the fertilization of the egg takes place internally and not in a fertility laboratory.
 It is minimally invasive and the most affordable form of assisted reproduction available.

 There are many reasons why a person or a couple may need to use donor sperm on their journey to parenthood.
-Donor sperm can be used for IUI, IVF/ICSI as well as Reciprocal IVF
+Donor sperm can be used for IUI, IVF/ICSI as well as Reciprocal IVF.

 In order to proceed with any fertility treatment, it’s essential that you undergo a series of testing and assessments.
 This will allow our fertility specialists to draw up a treatment plan that gives you the highest chance at a successful outcome.
-We offer a variety of tests such as AMH and Ultrasound.

 The AMH test measures the amount of anti-müllerian hormone in the blood.
-AMH is made in the reproductive tissues of both males and females and in women, AMH levels can provide information about fertility and the ability to get pregnant.
+AMH can provide information about the ovarian reserve, the quantity of eggs that are left.

 A complete sperm analysis measures the quantity and quality of the fluid released during ejaculation.
 It evaluates both the liquid portion, called semen or seminal fluid, and the microscopic, moving cells called sperm.
-It is useful in determining conditions such as azoospermia.

-The DNA sperm fragmentation investigation is a separate test to the semen analysis and can help us to identify if there is DNA damage present within the sperm cells which may be a contributing cause to infertility.
+The DNA sperm fragmentation investigation is a separate test to the semen analysis and can help us to identify if there is DNA damage present within the sperm which may be a contributing cause to infertility.